-I am part of a proud group professional benefit auctioneers who has worked for over a quarter century, and I can personally attest that the role of professional benefit auctioneers has changed.
+I am part of a proud group professional benefit auction experts who has worked for over a quarter century, and I can personally attest that the role of professional benefit auctioneers has changed.
 We are more than just charity auctioneers.
-We are also fundraising consultants, event planners, event managers, business partners, and confidants.
+Special event fundraisers and auctions being with planning provided by your auction consultants, event planners, event managers, business partners, your nonprofit staff members, and of course volunteers.
 In order for benefit auctioneers to be successful in their careers they must respect their clients, and in return our nonprofit clients must also respect us, our experience, our advice and our direction or instructions in order for their special event fundraiser to be incredibly successful.

 Nonprofits and charities should seek to partner with the benefit auctioneer in the development of event plans that ensures the fundraiser’s greatest success.
 Hire professional benefit auctioneers, and if you truly wish raise for money for fundraising cause then do not hire the hobbyist (free auctioneers).
 To make money you must spend money!
 Nonprofits should spend their money wisely and hire benefit auctioneers that will truly deliver the best results for their future benefit auctions.